odoo/runbot/README.md

 - **Build**: A test instance, using a set of commits and parameters to run some code and produce a result.
 - **Trigger**: Indicates that a build should be created when a new commit is pushed on a repo.
 A trigger has both trigger repos, and dependency repo.
 Ex: new commit on runbot-> build with runbot and a dependency with odoo.
 - **Bundle**: A set or branches that work together: all the branches with the same name and all linked pr in the same project.
 - **Batch**: A container for builds and commits of a bundle.
 When a new commit is pushed on a branch, if a trigger exists for the repo of that branch, a new batch is created with this commit.
-After 60 seconds, if no other commit is added to the batch, a build is created by triggering a new commit in this batch.
+After 60 seconds, if no other commit is added to the batch, a build is created by trigger having a new commit in this batch.

 ## HOW TO